paramrathour/blog/pages/_posts/2026-05-07-coding-theory.md

 All this will be covered by 11th May, so come back to the same blog.
 See you soon.

-Though there is more to come I hope, with this problem I have ignited enough interest for you to start your own journey with Coding Theory.
+Though there is more to come, I hope with this problem I have ignited enough interest for you to start your own journey with Coding Theory.
 Also, apologies for the rough draft, I am really short at time at the moment.
 But I will come back and polish all the little things when I get more time.

 <!-- ## Codes for Error Detection and Correction -->